 Export Market Access: A Global Expansion Program (EMA) is designed to assist small to medium-size organizations (SMEs) to access and expand their growth in foreign markets that are beyond the U.S.

 The Ontario Power Authority is offering a new building construction incentive program for builders and their design decision maker (architects, consulting engineer, etc.).
 The High Performance New Construction (HPNC) Program provides design assistance and significant financial incentives for new construction or additions, and major renovation projects that exceed Code.

-This service provides workshops and information to help you learn about different careers and find out which jobs are in demand.
+Job Connect - Employment Ontario provides workshops and information to help you learn about different careers and find out which jobs are in demand.
 It can also help you learn about apprenticeships and other kinds of training.
 If you are a newcomer to Ontario or an internationally trained individual, it can help you find a job matched to your skills and experience.

-The Ontario Emerging Technologies Fund will co-invest — with qualified venture capital funds and other private investors — directly into companies working within the focus areas defined by Ontario's Innovation Agenda: Clean technologies, Life sciences and advanced health technologies, Digital media and information and communications technologies.
+The Ontario Emerging Technologies Fund will co-invest — with qualified venture capital funds and other private investors — directly into companies working within the focus areas defined by Ontario's Innovation Agenda:

 Ontario Job Creation Partnerships is an employment program that provides work experience to unemployed job seekers within projects that benefit the community or local economy.
 At the end of their participation, participants in the program will have recent work experience and additional skills to add to their résumés, increasing their chances of successfully finding long-term employment.